Basics

 VCO

 Voltage Controlled Oscillator generate audio-frequency signal that can create wide range of sounds.
-It creates a continously running tone.
-To shape a single sound we can create a substractive synthesizer voice
+It creates a continuously running tone.
+To shape it into a single sound we can create a substractive synthesizer voice

 Bipolar

 A control voltage signal that can have positive and negative values.
-For example a LFO signal with its center at 0V and its peaks and trophs at 5. and -5V.
+For example a LFO signal with its center at 0V and its peaks and troths at 5. and -5V.

 Unipolar